19 Royal Family Members You Need to Follow on Instagram

 Princess Talita Natasha von Fürstenberg

-The 19-year-old, America-born princess's grandfather was a member of the German aristocratic family.
+The 19-year-old America-born princess's grandfather was a member of the German aristocratic family.
 Her grandmother is designer Diane von Fürstenberg.
-She's currently studying at Georgetown University in Washington D.C.
-On her Instagram, you can find videos of her in a DVF campaign, photos of her relaxing in the Hamptons, partying in the south of France and Mykonos and attending operas.
+She's currently studying at Georgetown University in Washington DC.
+On her Instagram, you can find videos of her in a DVF campaign, photos of her relaxing in the Hamptons, partying in the South of France and Mykonos, and attending operas.

 Photo: